Pacific League far ahead of Central League in NPB arms race

 The PL is 13-3 in the Japan Series since 2005 and has won all but one (2012) since 2010.
 Five of the six PL clubs have won at least one title in that span.

 The Hawks, with seven titles since 2011, have been at the forefront.
-Since being taken to seven games by the Chunichi Dragons in 2011, SoftBank is 24-5-1 in Japan Series games, with Alex Ramirez’s Yokohama BayStars the only team to win twice in one series.
+After being taken to seven games by the Chunichi Dragons in 2011, SoftBank is 24-5-1 in Japan Series games since 2014, with Alex Ramirez’s Yokohama BayStars the only team to win twice in one series.

 It’s been the same in interleague play, where PL teams have finished on top in 12 of 15 seasons.
 The league has posted the most wins overall 14 times.